Facilitating connection for people living with chronic illness

 option 1

-Users were given a high level category, based on a "feelings wheel", then a second level based on their first selection.
+Users were shown high level categories, based on a "feelings wheel", then a follow up based on their first selection.

 option 2